bookingcom/shipper/docs/api-reference/plumbing/capacity-target.rst

 Capacity Target
 ###############

-A *CapacityTarget* is the interface used by the Strategy Controller to change the target number of replicas for an application in a set of clusters.
+A *CapacityTarget* is the interface used by the Release Controller to change the target number of replicas for an application in a set of clusters.
 It is acted upon by the Capacity Controller.

-The ``status`` resource includes status per-cluster so that the Strategy Controller can determine when the Capacity Controller is complete and it can move to the traffic step.
+The ``status`` resource includes status per-cluster so that the Release Controller can determine when the Capacity Controller is complete and it can move to the traffic step.